The Best Ski Goggles of 2024: Tested

 First, a bit about cylindrical goggles.
 Compared with spherical or toric lenses, which are curved across both the vertical and horizontal axes, cylindrical lenses are curved ear-to-ear but are flat brow-to-nose.
 Because of that, they're generally cheaper to manufacture.
 (We break down these lens types further below the reviews if you're interested in learning more).
 Our testers gave the Squad MAG a perfect score in the style department.
 They thought the cylindrical style had a more classic flair compared with spherical and toric lenses, which can look bug-eyed and futuristic.
 The large lenses and minimalistic, semi-frameless design—combined with a variety of strap options—make this Smith goggle "as clean as they come," according to one style-savvy snowboarder.

 One knock on cylindrical lenses is that their flatness makes them more prone to distortion and optical imperfection.
-But our Tahoe-based lead tester, who has put multiple goggles to the test on slopes across U.S. and international destinations, felt the Squad MAG ranked with other heavy hitters in optics such as the Anon M4 Toric.
+But our Tahoe-based lead tester, who has put multiple goggles to the test on slopes across U.S. and international destinations, felt the Squad MAG ranked with other heavy hitters in optics.
 "I mainly swapped between toric Anon goggles, spherical Smith I/O and the cylindrical Squad MAG run by run and day by day while testing.
 While those more curved lenses offer more optical perfection toward the peripherals, any distortion is minimal with the Squad MAG—you have to be looking for it," he said, nodding to the Smith tapered lens technology, which thins the cylindrical lenses toward the frame to minimize distortion.
 He continued: "The quality of the lens itself is fantastic."
 On that note, optically obsessed shredders will be stoked to learn the Squad MAG is available with the same top-of-the-line, color- and clarity-enhancing ChromaPop tech as the priciest, award-winning option from Smith.
 (Pro Tip: If you're looking for a more affordable option and love the Squad's style, forgo the MAG system and get a tried-and-true Squad for half the price.)

 Style and price aren't the Squad MAG's only selling points either.
 Vents at the top integrate with brow vents found on Smith helmets to seamlessly boost airflow and minimize fogging while riding.
 That said, we did fog up these goggles while bootpacking on warm days.
 Still, the brow of the Squad is flat, allowing solid compatibility with several helmets like the Smith Method and Giro Grid Spherical Helmet, and rarely had issues with dreaded goggle gap.
 What's more, the three-layer foam is comfortable on the face, and the easily adjustable silicone-backed strap stays put on the helmet no matter how hard you're charging.